coopengo/coog-admin/doc/upgrade_1.2_to_2.0.rst

 Upgrade Coog from 1.12 to 2.0
 =============================

-The aim of this document it's to describe the procedure to upgrade coog deployment using coog-admin from coog 1.12 to coog 2.0.
-Instead there is a major change in coog admin in 1.14: configuration are now managed via git in order to improve next upgrade.
+The aim of this document is to describe the procedure to upgrade coog deployment using coog-admin from coog 1.12 to coog 2.0.
+Indeed there is a major change in coog admin in 1.14: configuration are now managed via git in order to ease next upgrade.

 Backup the configuration
 -------------------------